-Yankees Set To Receive Some Pitching Reinforcements On Tuesday
+Banged-Up Yankees Get Some Needed Pitching Reinforcements

-NEW YORK (CBSNewYork) — The Yankees have battled through some tough times of late, especially their pitching staff.
+NEW YORK (CBSNewYork) — The Yankees have battled through some tough times of late, especially on the mound.

-New York will take another step toward getting whole on Tuesday when it welcomes back starter CC Sabathia and reliever Adam Warren.
-Both are expected to be activated from the disabled list before the middle game of the series against the Toronto Blue Jays.
+New York took steps toward getting whole on Tuesday when it welcomed back starter CC Sabathia and reliever Adam Warren.
+Both were activated from the disabled list prior to the middle game of the series against the Toronto Blue Jays.

 “I feel good.
 I’m ready to go, so I’m excited to be out there,” Sabathia said.
 “Right now we’re just battling, trying to win games, get healthy, get everybody back and make a run for the second half.”